charleskimbac/emacs.ahk/README.md

 Additional features:
 - A small translucent emacs logo appears at the top right of your screen while emacs keybinds are active (i.e. while the script is *not* suspended).
-- Auto-suspend keybinds based on current active window (must uncomment and edit code in emacs.ahk).
+- Auto-suspend keybinds depending on current active window (must uncomment and edit code in emacs.ahk).

 ## Supported keybindings
 <table>